DanudeSandstorm/rit-mycourses-ext/README.md

 - Removes unnecessary sections and content

 #### Course Pages
-- Squashes the banner to take up less room on each page

 #### Content Page
 - Option to open links in pop out window (instead of redirecting the current page)